LiorKogan/V1/README.md

 - A _global expression_

-  The expression is composed of and depends on no entity's expression, relationship's expression, nor Cartesian product's expressions.
+  The expression is composed of and depends on no entity's expression, relationship's expression, nor Cartesian product's expression.

   The green rectangle is located at the same level as the leftmost entities (see Q375).